 Do Your Homework and Make A List

 Now, these are all strategies to save money on your groceries and you haven’t even left your house yet.
-Let’s go to the grocery store now and save some big bucks!
+Let’s go to the store now and save some big bucks!
 Let’s grab a cart and get started…

-#7 You can save bucks by getting your prescriptions at your grocery store.
-This week, my grocery store is running a special that you can get $10.00 off your grocery bill if you transfer a prescription to their pharmacy.
-Also, when I pick up prescriptions at the grocery store, I can earn gas points.
+- You can save bucks by getting your prescriptions at your grocery store.
+This week, my grocery store is running a special that you can get $10.00 off THE grocery bill if you transfer a prescription to their pharmacy.
+And when I pick up prescriptions at the grocery store, I can earn gas points.
 If you have a monthly prescription, those are points you can rely on each month to reduce your fuel costs.

 - Stick to your list and only buy the amount you need.
 I have heard people complain that buying a gallon of milk is cheaper than buying a half gallon by the cost per ounce…but they end up throwing part of it away.
 It is not “cheaper” to spend more for an amount you don’t need.
 If you have a strategy in place to use up any extra food, then by all means buy the larger product.
 In our house we routinely do not finish the gallon of milk by the expiration date.
 To use it up, I will make a bread pudding and freeze it for later.

 - Be flexible, try different brands of the items you usually buy.
 If your regular bread is not on sale, but the store brand is…give it a try.
 Some store brand food is just as good if not sometimes better than a brand name product.
 I always buy the store brand of milk, eggs and bread.

 - Produce prices have gone up dramatically nationally.
 For most cooked vegetables, frozen is much cheaper than fresh.
 Frozen vegetables are very similar in nutrients to fresh and can be stored longer.
 Last week at my grocery store, fresh green beans were $2.99 per pound, and a pound of frozen whole greenbeans was $1.99.
-I saved a dollar buying the frozen green beans and when sauted in butter and garlic, they tasted pretty much the same.
+I saved a dollar buying the frozen green beans and when sauted in butter and garlic, they tasted the same.

 Watch Carefully As Your Cart Is Rung Up

-#13 Wait until all of our items are rung, then give the cashier the coupons.
+- Wait until all of our items are rung, then give the cashier the coupons.
 Watch as these are rung thru.
 Sometimes the cashier is going so fast that the coupon does not scan.
 Check to make sure that all of your digital coupon savings were given.
 That is why you notated on your list which items had a digital and/or printed coupon.
 Ask the cashier to check each one.
-I do this each time and one time I was not give $12.00 worth of digital coupons.
+One time I was not give $12.00 worth of digital coupons.
 Lastly, make sure any quantity discounts are given.
 You should have notated if any of your items were part of a campaign to give dollars off for buying a certain quantity of items.
 This all sounds like a long process, but it really only takes a few minutes at the checkout.
 When I first started doing this, I thought people behind me in line were getting upset that I was taking time to verify my discounts.
 Instead, they came up to me and commented that they were going to start doing what I was doing!